SamOllason/raspberryPiARMAssembleyCourse/README.md

 `ld lesson42.o -o lesson42` link (as normal)

-`gbd lesson42` run the executable with debugger
+`gdb lesson42` run the executable with debugger

 `l` show original assembly code

 `b 8` set breakpoint at line 8

 `r` run until breakpoint

+`i r` show content of registers at current point of execution

 `disas` show disassembled view, which maps the assembly code to the corresponding machine code